CMPSC405-Deep-Learning-Spring2025/course_information/README.md

 | **Labs and Assignments**    | 35%            |
 | **Class Activities**        | 20%            |

-[Tokens](https://forms.gle/BC8mcBNYTB1MJqVW7) may be used for these assignments as described in the department's policy with the exception of the exams.
+[Tokens](https://forms.gle/BC8mcBNYTB1MJqVW7) may be used for two missed or incomplete assignments as described in the department's policy with the exception of the exams.
 A token must be requested *at most one week after* the assignment deadline.

 #### Breakdown:
 1. **Midterm Exam (15%)**